gotthardp/lorawan-server/doc/ADR.md

 ### Maintain

-In this mode the server maintains for each connected node the requested ADR parameters.
+In this mode the server maintains for the given node the requested ADR parameters.
+The device is not allowed to use a different *Data Rate*.

-If the user changes a parameter, the ADR request will be sent to the node with the next downlink frame.
+If the user changes an ADR parameter, the ADR request will be sent to the node with the next downlink frame.

 If the device decreases the used Data Rate, the server will send an ADR request to set this back to the requested value.